hurwitzlab/biosys-analytics/lectures/17-logging/python-logging.md

 CRITICAL:root:CRITICAL!
 ````

-If you find yourself repeatedly debugging some program or just need to know information about how it is proceeding.
-For instance, you have some functions or system calls that take a long time, and you sometimes want to monitor how they are going and other times don't (e.g., running unattended on the HPC).
+If you find yourself repeatedly debugging some program or just need to know information about how it is proceeding, then `logging` is for you.
+Maybe you have some functions or system calls that take a long time; sometimes you want to monitor how they are going and other times (e.g., running unattended on the HPC) you don't.
 Here is a program that logs random levels and then sleeps for one second.
-To see how this could be useful, open two terminals and navigate to the `examples/long_running` directory.
+To see how this could be useful, open two terminals and navigate to the `examples` directory.

 Here is the program: